jsenv/jsenv-server/readme.md

 })
 ```

-`@jsenv/server` can also be required if you need to.
+`@jsenv/server` also exports a commonjs compatible entry point.
+It means you can `require` it.

 ```js
 const { startServer } = require("@jsenv/server")